phuse-org/SENDConform/doc/SHACL-AnimalSubject-ReferenceInterval-Details.md

 * Reference Interval Start Date must be on or before End Date
 * The shape will also pick up cases where a date is in `xsd:string` format.

+<font class='futureSHACL'>FUTURE:</font> This shape can be updated to `sh:targetClass study:Interval` to be applied to multiple types of intervals that contain `time:hasBeginning` and `time:hasEnd` predicates when the proper ontology and reasoner is applied.

 <pre class='shacl'>
-:SD1002RuleShape a sh:NodeShape ;
+study:hasStartLEEndShape-Interval a sh:NodeShape ;
  sh:targetClass study:ReferenceInterval ;
  sh:sparql [
   a              sh:SPARQLConstraint ;
   sh:name        "sd1002" ;
   sh:description "SEND-IG 3.0 Rule SD1002.
 Reference Interval start date on or before end date." ;
-  sh:message     "RFSTDTC is after RFENDTC";
+  sh:message     "RFSTDTC is after RFENDTC.
+[SD1002]";
   sh:prefixes [
     sh:declare [ sh:prefix "time" ;
       sh:namespace "http://www.w3.org/2006/time#"^^xsd:anyURI ;